Transition from engineer to lead

 How will your work change?

 Once you actually make the transition, your work will consist of two large groups of activities – managerial ones and technical ones.
-I think it’s fair to say that the split between managerial and technical work will be 70-30 or 80-20 most of the time, in favor of managerial work.
-Occasionally, that split would be roughly equal, or even in favor of technical work – but these are exceptions.
+I think it’s fair to say that the split between managerial and technical work will be 70-30 or 80-20 most of the time, in favour of managerial work.
+Occasionally, that split would be roughly equal, or even in favour of technical work – but these are exceptions.
 Do not expect to be able to spend days immersing yourself in the code for hours (but you may get a chance to do that from time to time).
-Don’t worry, you will still get to do some engineering work and even more important, you will have to maintain an engineering mindset [1].
+Don’t worry, you will still get to do some engineering work.
+But what is even more important, you will have to maintain an engineering mindset [1].
 But more on that a bit later.

 First and foremost, your team and the work they do comes front and center.
 This isn’t some locker-room talk – your main responsibility will be to support your team so they can do their best work.
 There are many activities that a manager needs to conduct, that may seem simple on the surface – but combined together, they may actually spell doom for the whole project (or team) if not taken care of, or make the team flourish (if handled properly).
 Let’s take a look at some examples of these activities: